conanite/nydp/README.md

 # `'nydp`

 `'nydp` is a new LISP dialect, much inspired by [Arc](http://arclanguage.org/), and hence indirectly by all of `'arc`'s ancestors, and implemented in Ruby.

-`'nydp` is "Not Your Daddy's Parentheses", a reference to [Xkcd 297](http://xkcd.com/297/) (itself a reference to Star Wars), as well as to the meme [Not Your Daddy's Q](http://tvtropes.org/pmwiki/pmwiki.php/Main/NotYourDaddysX), where Q is a modern, improved Q quite unlike the Q your daddy used. `'nydp` also shamelessly piggypacks on the catchiness and popularity of the [NYPD](https://en.wikipedia.org/wiki/NYPD_Blue) abbreviation ("New York Police Department", for those who have no interest in popular US politics or TV).
+`'nydp` is "Not Your Daddy's Parentheses", a reference to [Xkcd 297](http://xkcd.com/297/) (itself a reference to Star Wars), as well as to the meme [Not Your Daddy's Q](http://tvtropes.org/pmwiki/pmwiki.php/Main/NotYourDaddysX), where Q is a modern, improved Q quite unlike the Q your daddy used. `'nydp` also shamelessly piggypacks on the catchiness and popularity of the [NYPD](https://en.wikipedia.org/wiki/NYPD_Blue) abbreviation ("New York Police Department").

 We do not wish to suggest by "Not Your Daddy's Parentheses" that Common Lisp, Scheme, Racket, Arc, Clojure or your favourite other lisp are somehow old-fashioned, inferior, or in need of improvement in any way.

+Further, we deplore and lament the gender bias and the age bias implicit in the use of the word "Daddy".
+We hereby declare that `'nydp` is also not your mommy's parentheses, and, in fact, is not the parentheses of any other family member, including gender-neutral and nonbinary members, deceased ancestors and as-yet unconceived descendants. `'nydp` is equivalently and unequivocally not their parentheses either, and neither more or less so than the parentheses of any male or masculine or father-role family member.
+It is possible that in due course this project may be renamed "Not Your Parents' Parentheses" even if `'nypp` doesn't have quite the same ring to it and the 6-tuple "Parent" appears twice in the name.

+Yet more deplorable and lamentable is the fact that "Daddy" appears to suggest that the age-gender axis is the only relevant axis under consideration.
+We hereby assert and declare that `'nydp` is also not any parentheses you may obtain (in any manner legal or otherwise) from any race, religion, nationality, sexual orientation, or choice of text editor.

 The goal of `'nydp` is to allow untrusted users run sandboxed server-side scripts.
 By default, `'nydp` provides no system access :